On the conformal group of a globally hyperbolic spacetime: Partial classification of Aut(M) for a two-dimensional globally hyperbolic spacetime

-Let us denote by Diffeo$(\mathbb{R})_\leq$ the group of increasing $C^\infty$-diffeomorphisms of the real line. \\ In \cite{K}, a characterization of the conformal automorphism group of a two-dimensional globally hyperbolic spacetime with a non-compact Cauchy surface is given.
-We obtain a simpler characterization of $C^\infty$-conformal diffeomorphisms of the Minkowski plane using null coordinates $x^+ = t+x, x^-= t-x$ (the standard metric on $\mathbb{M}^2$ written in terms of null coordinates is given by $-dx^+dx^-$): \begin{theorem} The group Conf$(\mathbb{M}^2)$ of conformal diffeomorphisms of the plane is given by
+In \cite{K}, a characterization of the conformal automorphism group of a two-dimensional globally hyperbolic spacetime with a non-compact Cauchy surface is given.
+We obtain a simpler characterization of $C^\infty$-conformal diffeomorphisms of the Minkowski plane using null coordinates $x^+ = t+x$, $x^-= t-x$ (the standard metric on $\mathbb{M}^2$ written in terms of null coordinates is given by $-dx^+dx^-$):